taocpp/PEGTL/README.md

 #### Status

 The master branch of the PEGTL is stable in the sense that all known bugs are fixed and all unit tests run without errors.
-Each commit is automatically tested with multiple operating systems, compilers and versions thereof, namely
+Each commit is automatically tested with multiple operating systems, compilers and versions, currently:

 * Linux, GCC (4.8, 4.9, 5) with libstdc++
-* Linux, Clang (3.4, 3.5, 3.6, 3.7) with libstdc++
+* Linux, Clang (3.4, 3.5, 3.6, 3.7, 3.8) with libstdc++
 * MacOS X, XCode (6, 7) with libc++

-(Visual Studio 2015 on Windows is *not* automatically tested, *yet*)
+(Visual Studio 2015 on Windows is *not* automatically tested, *yet*.)

-The coverage is also automatically measured and our tests cover 100% of the code, excluding examples.
+The coverage is also automatically measured.
+Our unit tests cover 100% of the core library code.

-Releases are not stable in the sense that incompatible API changes can happen between major versions.
+Releases are not stable in the sense that incompatible API changes can happen, but only between major versions.
 [Releases](https://github.com/ColinH/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).
+For details see the [changelog](https://github.com/ColinH/PEGTL/wiki/Changelog).

 ## Documentation